orthecreedence/event-glue/README.md

 converted to a string, so the names `:test-event` and `"test-event"` will ultimately resolve to the same name.
 Be aware of this when naming events.

+Note that specifying an `event-name`/`:name` pair that already exists will *overwrite* the existing event binding.

 Note that if multiple bindings are attached to the same event, the bindings are fired *in the order they were added*.